jmcd73/tgn-wms/webroot/docs/INSTALL.md

 ### Default root password for docker container

-The default **root** password for the docker container is defined in the Dockerfile as `HeartMindSoul`.
-You will need this if when you add printers via CUPS.
+The default **root** password for the docker container is defined in the Dockerfile as `HeartMindSoul` or whatever you set it to when starting the container with `docker-run.sh`

+You will need the root password when you add printers via CUPS.

 - Sample labels
 - A PDF Printer that outputs to /var/www/PDF